 Conveyance in sloughs traversing through overland-flow cells is not accounted for; sloughs are treated simply as surface depressions in the storage-volume relationship of the RSM.
 Therefore, representation of the ridge and slough wetland landscape needs to be factored into the mesh-generation and flow-simulation processes.
+Similarly, patchiness in vegetation density can lead to heterogeneity and anisotropy in conveyance.
 The District plans to conduct future research into implementing transmissivity and conveyance as tensors or design detailed HPMs to capture resistance heterogeneity in the mesh.